How to preserve milk?

 Rennet and cheese

 People were making cheese in Poland by about 5500 BC.
 Some of these cheeses can be kept without being refrigerated for four or five years or even more.
 Swiss cheese is an example of an aged cheese that you might have eaten.
 Or cheddar cheese.
 Most aged cheese is made using rennet, a piece of the stomach lining of a cow.
-Indo-European people in Central Asia, the first to keep cows, may also have been the first to use rennet.
-They were carrying milk around in empty cow stomachs and accidentally curdled it.
+Indo-European people in Central Asia may also have been the first to use rennet.
+They probably saw when they killed baby cows for their meat that inside their stomachs, milk turns into (yuck) cheese (check it out sometime when you throw up!), so they started experimenting with calf stomachs to see if they could make something good to eat that way.

 You make cheese by adding a little bit of rennet to some milk, which makes it clump up and divide into curds and whey, and then straining out most of the whey, leaving solid curds (the milk you buy at the store will work fine!
 You can buy rennet pretty easily).
-It’s pretty hard to make aged cheese, but if you are interested it is not hard to make yogurt or ricotta cheese.
+It’s pretty hard to make aged cheese, but it is not hard to make yogurt or fresh white cheese.

 Cheese (Foods We Eat), by Linda Illsley (1991).
 What cheese is, explained for kids.